vieri/plt-bootstrap-2/README.md

 Plantilla Base
 ==============

-Created from protostar template, and customized for Jordi Sorts (http://www.websdefutbol.com)
+Created from protostar template, and customized by Jordi Sorts (http://www.websdefutbol.com)